csc-training/elements-of-hpc/hpc-programming/languages.md

 With MPI the only possibility is to parallelize the whole program, it cannot be done part by part.
 MPI can be used both within shared memory nodes and between the nodes.
 While parallelizing a code with MPI may require a lot of work due to the explicit nature of communication and the fact that the subroutine/function calls have many parameters the perfomance is typically good (if done right).
 Also, with MPI the programmer is completely in charge of the parallelization and nothing is left to the compiler.

+The following is a simple MPI code example written in Fortran.
+When run, each task prints out its rank and the total number of tasks with which the program is launched.

     program hello
       implicit none
       include 'mpif.h'